mity/md4c/README.md

   See below.

 * **Compactness:** MD4C is implemented in one source file and one header file.
+  There are no dependencies other then standard C library.

 * **Embedding:** MD4C is easy to reuse in other projects, its API is very
   straightforward: There is actually just one function, `md_parse()`.